roman-milk/roman-milk.github.io/losing-it.md

  "Fucking you is wrong little brother and you can't ever let anyone know.
 But you have a talent when it comes to eating pussy and as long as you are willing to eat me I'll fuck you.
 Is that okay with you?"

  I pulled my face away from her cunt long enough to say "Deal" and I went back to eating her.
 Mary and I fucked all over the house for the rest of Saturday and most of Sunday.
 We had to stop at noon and make one last pass through the house before mom and dad got home.
 I was sitting on the couch and Mary was kneeling on the floor in front of me and sucking my cock when our parents pulled into the driveway.
 As I was tucking my cock back into my pants Mary said she would see if she could borrow the car later in the evening, "Maybe we can go some place and finish what we just started."
 She started to leave the room and I called to her, "Hey Sis."
 She turned to look at me, "Do you really think that I can nail mom?"
-Report_Story #1